Tag Archives: communication

 Watch this video: Teaching contact in-hand

-If the horse isn’t tasting the bit, the rider can rotate the bit slightly and slowing to the right and left to turn the horse’s head so that the ears point at the 11 or 1 o’clock position.
-This can help the horse begin to relax the jaw and taste the bit.
-By making communication clear to the horse, the rider helps the horse maintain a relaxed and balanced position.
+If the horse isn’t tasting the bit, the rider, while still facing the horse, can rotate the bit slightly and slowing to gently turn the horse’s head so the ears point toward the 11 o’clock position and then gently to the 1 o’clock position.
+This can help the horse begin to relax the jaw and tongue and taste the bit.
+By making communication clear to the horse, the rider helps the horse learn relaxation with the bit and find its own balance without leaning on the hands of the rider.

 After learning contact in hand, then the rider teaches the horse the same exercises from the saddle at a halt.
 Then the rider can progress to a slow walk.